This guide covers the rationale and development of the Faculty Development Plan and Proposal.

 - Developing disciplinary or interdisciplinary scholarship

-- Purely personal objectives are a valuable part of individual growth and are appropriate for inclusion in an individual Plan but as a matter of propriety are not eligible for funding.
+- Purely personal objectives are a valuable part of individual growth and are appropriate for inclusion in an individual plan, but as a matter of propriety may not reflective of the faculty activity report.

-- There must be a direct relationship between each budget item subsequently requested in a Proposal and a goal stated in the individual’s Plan.
+- There must be a direct relationship between the faculty activity report and the individual’s plan.

 Instructions for Preparing a Faculty Development Plan

 A faculty member should design his/her plan for personal and professional growth on the basis of the general statement of long-range projections.
 Plans remain in effect for three years and need to be renewed, revised and discussed with his/her chair and dean.

 Begin with a cover sheet that includes your name, department, and the time period for which the current plan is being designed (not to exceed three years).

 - Scope of the Plan in Relation to the Faculty Activity Report

 The purpose of your Faculty Development plan is to give direction and coherence to your personal and professional development over a long-range period, typically three years).

 The basic components of your growth plan will consist of your statement of personal goals, means of accomplishing these goals, and means for assessing the extent and quality of goal accomplishment.